 - Here’s the catch: The automatic Place of Service with the Simple Practice Telehealth Office can be a problem.
-If you assign SP’s Telehealth Office so that you use SP’s video platform, but the client’s insurance requires a different POS for telehealth, (e.g., Medicare is different and remains 11 until March 2022), then you have to change the POS on each individual claim (too easily forgotten prior to submission and requires extra time/effort).
+If you assign SP’s Telehealth Office so that you can use SP’s video platform, but the client’s insurance requires a different POS for telehealth, (e.g., Medicare is different and remains 11 until at least March 2022), then you have to change the POS on each individual claim (too easily forgotten prior to submission and requires extra time/effort).

 CREATING DOCUMENTS, INFORMED CONSENTS, ASSESSMENTS, TREATMENT PLANS, AND PROGRESS NOTES – this is one of the best parts of Simple Practice!